YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 One property of GPs is that they can condition predictions on data observed in any region of $X$-space.
 A possible downside from the fact that neural processes learn how to model a stochastic process from a dataset, is that during training we must specify a bounded range of $X$ on which data is observed, since we can never sample data from an infinite range.
-We know that neural networks are typically quite bad at generalising outside the training distribution, and so we might suspect that CNPF model will not have this appealing property.
+We know that neural networks are typically quite bad at generalising outside the training distribution, and so we might suspect that CNPF models will not exhibit this appealing property.

 Let's first probe this question in the GP experiments.
 To do so, we can examine what happens when trained models are conditioned on observations from the underlying process, but outside the training range.